 This cycle of ascent, rest, and descent is repeated multiple times throughout the expedition, each rotation bringing climbers closer to their goal.
 With each repetition, climbers gain confidence, strength, and resilience, preparing themselves both physically and mentally for the demanding task that lies ahead.

-Camp 4:(approx. 7,300 meters (23950.13 feet):ย It is also called โC4โ This is the final camp before the summit push.
-The duration from Camp 3 to Camp 4 can vary, usually ranging from 7-8 hours, depending on the individualโs pace and acclimatization progress.
-Climbers typically spend a short period, often just a few hours, at Camp 4 to rest and prepare for the summit attempt.
+Camp 4 (approx. 7,300 meters / 23,950 feet): Known as โC4,โ this is the final camp before the summit push.
+The duration from Camp 3 to Camp 4 can vary, typically ranging from 7โ8 hours, depending on the climber’s pace and acclimatization.
+Climbers usually spend a short time hereโoften just a few hoursโto rest and prepare for the final summit attempt.

 Adventure 14 Summitโs commitment to providing regular opportunities for climbers to attempt Manaslu demonstrates our expertise in high-altitude mountaineering and our dedication to facilitating safe and memorable experiences for our clients.
 Climbers can benefit from the professional guidance, support, and logistics provided by Adventure 14 Summit, enhancing the chances of a successful ascent while also ensuring the clientsโ safety throughout the expedition.โ